Learn the common signs of mental illness in adults and adolescents.

 NAMI Basics is a class for parents, guardians and other family caregivers who provide care for youth (age 22 or younger) who are experiencing mental health symptoms.
 This course is also available in Spanish, Bases y Fundamentos de NAMI.

 NAMI Family-to-Family is a class for families, significant others and friends of people with mental health conditions.
-Designated as an evidence-based program by SAMHSA, it facilitates a better understanding of mental health conditions, increase coping skills and empower participants to become advocates for their family members.
+Designated as an evidence-based program by SAMHSA, it facilitates a better understanding of mental health conditions, increases coping skills and empowers participants to become advocates for their family members.
 Also available in Spanish, De Familia a Familia de NAMI.

 NAMI Homefront is a class for families, caregivers and friends of military service members and veterans with mental health conditions.
 The course is designed specifically to help these families understand those challenges and improve their ability to support their service member or veteran.